 How Does the Good Neighbor Next Door Program Work?

-When borrowers get an FHA mortgage on a home the Federal Housing Administration insures the loan in the event the borrower defaults on the loan.
+When borrowers get an FHA mortgage on a home, the Federal Housing Administration insures the loan if the borrower defaults on the loan.
 If this happens, the FHA pays the mortgage lender the remaining balance on the loan and takes possession of the home.
 It is then classified as a HUD home and listed for sale on the hudhomestore website.

 Good Neighbor Next Door Program Benefits

 - Purchase HUD homes for 50% off the list price

 - Can use any mortgage loan for the purchase

 - VA loan can be used to purchase for 100% financing